 Defence Mechanisms in Classrooms

-Defence mechanisms are hidden tactics.
-The ego uses them to handle anxiety.
-In class, avoidance happens when learners refuse hard work.
-Projection happens when a learner blames others for anger.
-Regression looks like returning to younger behaviours under stress.
-Spotting these patterns helps teachers a lot.
-Teachers can then address the hidden anxiety.
-They deal with the cause, not just the surface behaviour.
+Defence mechanisms are hidden tactics that the ego uses to manage anxiety.
+In class, avoidance may appear when learners refuse hard work.
+Projection happens when a learner blames others for their own anger.

 Psychosexual Stages of Development